 For Agricultural and Forest properties the effective rollback period is 3 years (the current year and the 2 preceding years); for Open Space the rollback is 5 years.
 If only a portion of the property is sold or converted to a non-qualifying use, rollback is only assessed on that portion, as long as the remainder of the property still qualifies.
 An owner should fully understand how rollback works before applying for the Greenbelt program.

-Owners of properties that meet the criteria for enrollment in the Greenbelt Program can fill out the application (Agriculture application or Forest application), have it approved, notarized, and recorded in the Register of Deeds office - all at the Courthouse Annex.
-To be effective for the current tax year, the application process must be completed no later than 1 March.
+Owners of properties that meet the criteria for enrollment in the Greenbelt Program can fill out the application (Agriculture application, Forest application, or Open Space application), have it approved, notarized, and recorded in the Register of Deeds office - all at the Courthouse Annex.
+To be effective for the current tax year, the application process must be completed no later than March 15.

 Once your application is approved, you do not have to reapply each year.
 However, new owners must file an application in their own name(s) when the property is acquired if they wish to continue the classification.